Marshal Joachim MuratBrother-in-law to Napoleon, Marshal of France, King of Naples, and dashing cavalry leader

 Murat reopened secret negotiations with Great Britain and Austria, and they agreed to let him keep Naples in exchange for bringing 30,000 troops from Naples against France.
 Murat agreed and his troops began to maneuver against Prince Eugene's French troops, forcing Eugene to defend the Kingdom of Italy along a second front, holding back the Austrians in the northeast and the Neapolitans in the south.
 In April Napoleon unexpectedly abdicated in favor of his son, altering the political balance of power in Europe.
 Unfortunately for Murat, most of the Allies had no intention of holding to their agreements with him, and they began to maneuver both politically and militarily to renege on their earlier agreement.

-It seemed the only way for Murat to hold onto his kingdom was through military force, but just then Napoleon escaped from Elba in March of 1815 and reclaimed the throne of France without a shot being fired.
+It seemed the only way for Murat to hold onto his kingdom was through military force, but just then Napoleon left Elba in March of 1815 and reclaimed the throne of France without a shot being fired.
 Suddenly the Allies were interested in pleasing Murat again, though now he knew the value of their word and would have none of it.
 Murat published a manifesto calling for independence and a unified Italy, and he did not wait to coordinate his campaign with Napoleon and France.
 Instead he immediately moved his army to take Modène and Florence, and his forces experienced success until he lost the Battle of Tolentino.
 Badly beaten, he returned to Naples and realized he could no longer hold onto his kingdom.

 Murat decided to disguise himself and return to France to offer Napoleon his services as a cavalry commander like the old days.
 However, Napoleon had not forgotten Murat's betrayal of the previous year and ordered him to not come to Paris.
 Murat waited in Lyon where he learned of the French defeat at Waterloo and a price the Allies had put on his head.
 To avoid the bounty hunters, Murat bought passage to Corsica but missed the boat and instead he was forced to hide in a hut of an old soldier by the coast.
 Finally he escaped to Corsica, where he learned that the Emperor of Austria had offered him and his family asylum in Austria.
 But he had enough of Allied promises and still held the ambition to retake his crown.